CarlMurray/failte-pp2/README.md

 - fáilte features a Geo Guessing Game that provides users a fun way to discover Ireland's attractions.
 - Users are dropped at a random Street View of a popular attraction in Ireland and must guess the location by clicking on the map.
 - The closer the user's guess, the more points they win, over the course of a five round game.
-- The game can be enjoyed by users of all abilities as it features accessible controls ([see Accessibility](#accessibility)).
+- The game can be enjoyed by users of various abilities as it features keyboard controls ([see Accessibility](#accessibility)).

 ### About